Blinken says Iran negotiating process cannot go on indefinitely | Law-Order

 Blinken says Iran negotiating process cannot go on indefinitely

-U.S. Secretary of State Antony Blinken said on Thursday the negotiating process with Iran to revive a 2015 nuclear deal could not go on indefinitely, and that the ball was in Iran's court.
+U.S. Secretary of State Antony Blinken said on Thursday the negotiating process with Iran to revive a 2015 nuclear deal could not go on indefinitely, and that the ball is in Tehran's court.

 - Country: